pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 For a working example using Flask and SQLAlchemy, please refer to the library module :mod:`eventsourcing.example.interface.flaskapp`, which is tested both stand-alone and with uWSGI.
-The Flask application method "before_first_request" is used to decorate a application object constructor, just before a request is made, so that the module can be imported by the test suite, without immediately constructing the application.
+The Flask application method "before_first_request" is used to decorate an application object constructor, just before a request is made, so that the module can be imported by the test suite, without immediately constructing the application.